ATTENDANCE, LEAVE OF ABSENCE and LATENESS POLICY

 Agreed: Autumn 2020

 The staff and governors at Valley End School encourage and expect pupils to attend school.
 Regular attendance is linked to high standards of pupil achievement and progress.
 Children quickly pick up the message that their presence is important.
 The staff and governors at Valley End C of E Infant School believe that in order to meet the aims and objectives of the school that all children should attend during the 190 days during term time so that effective teaching and learning can take place.

-Registers provide a daily record of the attendance of all pupils and are regularly audited by the Education Welfare Officer.
+Registers provide a daily record of the attendance of all pupils and are regularly audited by Surrey County Council’s Inclusion Team.
 Registers are documents that may be required in a court of law, for example as evidence in prosecutions for non-attendance at school.
 Information from registers also contributes to pupils’ end of term reports and records of achievement, which transfer with the child throughout their educational career.
 Records of absence are kept for each child.

 Leave of Absence